 James T. (Tim) Shearin served as chairman of Pullman & Comley for nine years (2013 to 2022) and prior to that role chaired the firm's Litigation Department for fifteen years.
 He has wide-ranging experience in federal and state courts at both the trial and appellate levels, and before arbitration and mediation panels.
 He uses that experience to resolve client problems as effectively and efficiently as possible, always with the client's end goal in sight.
-Because of this, clients turn to Tim when the stakes are critical and when their business is on the line.
-He represents clients in a wide variety of litigation matters: commercial and business, intellectual property, Internet piracy and computer crimes, banking, securities, antitrust, products liability and general civil litigation.
+Clients turn to Tim when the stakes are critical and when their business is on the line.
+For this reason, Best Lawyers recognizes him as a "Bet-the Company" litigator.
+He represents clients in a wide variety of business litigation: commercial contracts, intellectual property, banking, Internet piracy and computer crimes, banking, securities, antitrust, products liability and general civil litigation.

-Tim has lectured and written on the following: the constitutionality of Connecticut’s Prejudgment Remedy Statute, “ins and outs” of civil forfeitures, lender-liability law, federal discovery rules, implications of expert disclosure in federal court, limitations of technical advancements in the practice of law, rules and practices governing the U.S. District Court for the District of Connecticut, the means by which to secure federal judgments, medical malpractice liability for HMOs, defense of covenant-not-to-compete cases, Markman hearings, the federal jurisdiction of national banks, federal court practice and procedure, uses of expert witnesses, settlement conferences and mediation in the federal courts, case management, the art of written and oral advocacy, Connecticut jurisprudence on e-commerce contracts of adhesion, litigation affecting the banking industry settlement of shareholder derivative actions, the antitrust implications of "no poach" agreements between competitors, LIBOR transition in the banking industry, and mediation principles.
+Tim has lectured and written on the following: the constitutionality of Connecticut’s Prejudgment Remedy Statute, “ins and outs” of civil forfeitures, lender-liability law, federal discovery rules, implications of expert disclosure in federal court, limitations of technical advancements in the practice of law, rules and practices governing the U.S. District Court for the District of Connecticut, the means by which to secure federal judgments, medical malpractice liability for HMOs, defense of covenant-not-to-compete cases, Markman hearings, the federal jurisdiction of national banks, federal court practice and procedure, uses of expert witnesses, settlement conferences and mediation in the federal courts, case management, the art of written and oral advocacy, Connecticut jurisprudence on e-commerce contracts of adhesion, litigation affecting the banking industry, settlement of shareholder derivative actions, the antitrust implications of "no poach" agreements between competitors, the effect of limitations in incorporation documents, on litigation, LIBOR transition in the banking industry, and mediation principles.

 Tim is also an American Arbitration Association-qualified arbitrator and frequently acts as a privately-retained mediator.
 He is profiled in Financier Worldwide's 2016 Litigation & Alternative Dispute Resolution Handbook.